MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 #### 4.1 Unable to choose *Only people with access to this data source*

-You may not be able to choose *Only people with access to this data source* option if the service account doesn't have read permissions to the required tables in [step 3: connection settings](#step-3-connection-settings).
+You may not be able to choose *Only people with access to this data source* option if the service account doesn't have read permissions to the required tables in [Step 2: Data Source Settings](#2-data-source-settings).
 Check whether the service account can read tables mentioned under *Index and support user criteria permissions* feature.

 #### 4.2 User mapping failures